NOMAD LAND, our project in Greenland

 QIVITTUT - Mountain wanderers

-QIVITTUT are known and found across all of Greenland, in older as well as in recent times.
-They are created when someone leaves their settlement in shame, anger, or in grief.
+QIVITTUT are known and found across all of Greenland, both older and newer times.
+They are created when someone leaves their settlement in shame, anger, or grief.
 This person will walk far across the mountains or the icecap in order to sever contact with all other people, and live either in solitude or together with other QIVITTUT”

 Notes on creatures taken from the book “Bestiarium Groenlandica